Digital Photo March 2016, Issue 204

-There are loads of brilliant photo ideas to try today, and seven free gifts for better photos:
+There are loads of brilliant photo ideas to try today, and these free gifts for better photos:

 PhotoSkills video lesson CD with 9 new tutorials